Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Adjustment for Multiple Comparisons

-We also use correct for multiple comparisons when examining heterogeneous treatment effects. \begin{itemize} \item Primary tests of heterogeneity: We used sharpened FDR-adjusted p-values with $L_x * K_x$ hypothesis tests, where $L_x$ is the number of primary moderators for the corresponding group, and $K_x$ is the number of outcomes in the corresponding group (i.e., $K_1$, $K_2$, or $K_3$ above). \item Secondary tests of heterogeneity: We specify the secondary moderators that we considered for each group of outcomes (primary, secondary, tertiary).
+We also perform FRD adjustment when examining heterogeneous treatment effects: \begin{itemize} \item Primary tests of heterogeneity: We used sharpened FDR-adjusted p-values with $L_x * K_x$ hypothesis tests, where $L_x$ is the number of primary moderators for the corresponding group, and $K_x$ is the number of outcomes in the corresponding group (i.e., $K_1$, $K_2$, or $K_3$ above). \item Secondary tests of heterogeneity: We specify the secondary moderators that we considered for each group of outcomes (primary, secondary, tertiary).
 We used sharpened FDR-adjusted p-values with $(L_x + L_y) * K_x$ hypothesis tests, where $L_x$ is the number of primary and $L_y$ is the number of secondary moderators for the corresponding group, and $K_x$ is the number of outcomes in the corresponding group (i.e., $K_1$, $K_2$, or $K_3$ above). \item Auxiliary tests: Not adjusted, generally these are variables for which statistical significance should not matter. \end{itemize}